ArslantasM/OneShotLabeler/README.md

-# OneShotLabeler
+OneShotLabeler

-Tek sayfalık görsel etiketleme ve veri artırma (augmentation) aracı.
-YOLO ve COCO veri formatlarını destekler, hızlı ve verimli veri seti oluşturma süreçleri için idealdir.
+A single-page image labeling and data augmentation tool.
+Supports YOLO and COCO data formats, ideal for fast and efficient dataset creation.

-## Özellikler
+## Features

--  Görsel etiketleme: Tek sayfada hızlı bounding box çizimi
+- Image labeling: Fast bounding box plotting in a single page
--  Veri artırma: Dönme, ölçekleme, parlaklık gibi işlemlerle veri çeşitlendirme
+- Data augmentation: Data manipulation with rotation, scaling, and brightness
--  Format uyumu: YOLO ve COCO formatlarında çıktı alma
+- Format compatibility: Output in YOLO and COCO formats
--  Önizleme: Etiketlenmiş verinin görsel önizlemesi
+- Preview: Visual preview of labeled data
--  Basit Arayüz: Hızlı kullanım için sade ve işlevsel UI
+- Simple Interface: Simple and functional UI for quick use

-## Kurulum
+## Getting Started

 npm run dev